Align Business Goal and Business Logic with Decision Table

 original decision table

-5. Let's modify the rule to that if the loan purpose is for home purchasing and if the loan applicant is currently a home owner, the request can be approved directly without further reviewing.
-To do this, we need to add a condition to determine if the applicant is a home owner.
+5. To streamline the process, we will modify the rule: if the loan purpose is for home purchasing and the applicant is a current homeowner, the request can be approved directly without further review.
+First, we need to add a condition to determine if the applicant is a homeowner.
 Move the mouse pointer over the compartment caption Conditions.
-Click on the add button near the caption.
+Click the add button near the caption.

 add condition

-6. Enter Home Owner? as action.
-Put Y under the forth rule.
+6. Enter Home Owner? as the new condition.
+Enter 'Y' under the fourth rule.

 condition added

-7. Update the action accordingly.
-Put Y for the condition Approve loan request immediately and remove the X in Review loan request manually.
-Finally, the decision table should look like this:
+7. Update the actions accordingly: set 'Y' for the condition Approve loan request immediately and remove the 'X' from Review loan request manually.
+The updated decision table should then appear as follows:

 result